 Am I exaggerating?
 Yes.
 But, even so, brain patterns during class matched watching TV closer than any other activity on the list.
 Studying and homework, lab work, and socializing got more of his attention… sleep was a veritable mental work-out compared to class.

-Draw whatever conclusions you will…Lisa Wade is a professor of sociology at Occidental College.
+Draw whatever conclusions you will…Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.